plotly/academy/_react/2-first-app.md

 }
 ```

-Second, lets construct the URL we need using that escaped location:
+Second, let's construct the URL we need using that escaped location:

 ```JS
 // App.js